Last Updated on August 18, 2023 by Louisa

 Before I get into the top similar books to Red White and Royal Blue, here’s a quick low down of the story so you can get an idea of the themes and storylines to expect in the similar titles.
 Don’t worry, I won’t reveal any spoilers!

-If you enjoy LGBTQ rom-com novels, then you’ve probably been recommended Red White and Royal Blue.
+If you enjoy LGBTQ rom-com novels or books with a political romance, then you’ve probably been recommended Red White and Royal Blue.

 The story follows Alex, who is the first son of the first female president.